SabaO7/LightBnB/LightBnB_WebApp-master/README.md

 * `routes` contains the router files which are responsible for any HTTP requests to `/users/something` or `/api/something`.
 * `styles` contains all of the sass files.
 * `server.js` is the entry point to the application.
 This connects the routes to the database.

+## Getting Started:
+### Installation:
+- Clone the repository
+- run npm install to install dependencies.
+### Running the Server:
+- Use npm start to begin the server.
+Visit http://localhost:8080 in your browser to view the app.
+### Database Setup:
+- Although the app currently uses .json files for mock data, future iterations will connect to a real database.
+- Ensure that you have PostgreSQL set up
+- modify database.js accordingly for real database interactions.